Artscan Circle is a creative bridge between Indigenous communities and Canada’s capacity for change.

 Indigenous child holding harmonica

-Since we were founded in 2002, Canada’s silence in confronting the inequalities facing First Nations, Métis, Innu and Innuit communities is more deafening than ever.
+Since we were founded in 2002, Canada’s silence in confronting the inequalities facing First Nations, Métis, Innu and Inuit communities is more deafening than ever.

 Inspired by Indigenous youth coast to coast to coast, we stay the course to let them know they matter and help raise their voices to Canada and the world.